Harold Zerby

 Harold "Hooley" Zerby (September 21, 1902 – October 12, 1963) was an American football player and golfer.

 Zerby was born in Canton, Ohio and lived there throughout his life.
-He played one game in the National Football League with the Canton Bulldogs during the 1926.
+He played one game in the National Football League (NFL) with the Canton Bulldogs during the 1926.
 He was born in Canton.

 Zerby was also a golfer.
 He won the amateur championship of Stark County, Ohio, in 1941.
 In 1950, he was appointed as the pro manager at the Tam-O-Shanter golf course in Canton, Ohio.
 He remained as the pro and manager at Tam-O-Shanter until his retirement in 1962.
 He died in 1963 at his home in Canton.